Broadway–Lafayette Street/Bleecker Street station: 1900s to 1930s

 In December 1922, the Transit Commission approved a $3 million project to lengthen platforms at 14 local stations along the original IRT line, including Bleecker Street and seven other stations on the Lexington Avenue Line.
 Platform lengths at these stations would be increased from 225 to 436 ft.
 The commission postponed the platform-lengthening project in September 1923, at which point the cost had risen to $5.6 million.
+The commission again considered lengthening the IRT platforms at Bleecker Street in December 1927.
+At the end of the month, the Transit Commission requested that the IRT create plans to lengthen the platforms at Bleecker Street and three other Lexington Avenue Line stations to 480 ft.
+The northbound platform at Bleecker Street needed to be lengthened by 251 ft, while the southbound platform needed to be lengthened 255 ft; both platforms could be extended to either the north or south.
+The federal government placed an injunction against the commission's platform-lengthening decree, which remained in place for over a year.
+By 1929, the New York City Board of Transportation had not yet drawn up plans for the Bleecker Street station.